kastiglione/kastiglione.github.io/_posts/2021-11-11-faster-swift-and-clang-builds.md

 Using `O0` ensures the file is compiled with `-O0`, and using `+-g` adds the `-g` flag to generate debug info.

-Admittedly, this workflow is not ideal, the extra touch & build steps are manual and add a bit of time, but I find the workflow to be a net positive.
+Admittedly, this workflow is not ideal, the extra touch & build steps are manual and add a bit of time, but overall I find the workflow to be a net positive.

 I use this workflow for my edit-compile-test cycle.
 For every file I edit, I want it compiled at `-O0`, to achieve this I use `CCC_OVERRIDE_OPTIONS` for all incremental builds.
 To make this easy, I use a zsh global macro: